Gabeleo24/ADS509_2.1/README.md

 #### 2. Obtain the Data

-Download the required data file `M1 Assignment Data (1).zip` and place it in the project root directory.
-This file should contain:
+Download the required data files and place them in the project root directory:

+**For Module 3 (Group Comparison):**
+- `M1 Assignment Data (1).zip` containing:
   - Lyrics files for both artists
   - Twitter follower data files

+**For Module 4 (Political Naive Bayes):**
+- `2020_Conventions.db` - SQLite database with convention speeches
+- `congressional_data.db` - SQLite database with congressional tweets

+*Note: You can have data for one or both modules.
+The system will automatically detect and process available data.*

+📋 **For detailed data setup instructions, see [DATA_SETUP.md](DATA_SETUP.md)**

 #### 3. Build and Start the Environment